Agriculture Grants in Australia (All States) — 2026

 Flood Property Assessment Program NSW

 This program provides free, detailed property assessment reports for building owners in eligible NSW areas impacted by the February-March 2022 and/or June-July 2022 floods.
-The assessment includes a comprehensive scope of repair works and an estimate of repair costs, with the report provided only to the property owner.
+The assessment includes a comprehensive scope of repair works and an estimate of repair costs.
+The report is confidential and provided only to the property owner for their use in planning repairs or rebuilding.

 Open